wavemaker/docs/learn/react-native/automate-reactnative-apps.md

 ---
 id: "automate-reactnative-apps"
-title: "Automate testing of WaveMaker mobile apps using Appium"
+title: "Automate Testing of WaveMaker Mobile Apps Using Appium"
-sidebar_label: "Automate testing of WaveMaker mobile apps using Appium"
+sidebar_label: "Automate Testing - Appium"
 ---

-## Introduction
+---

 Appium is an open-source tool for automating testing of native, mobile web, and hybrid applications on iOS mobile, Android mobile, and Windows desktop platforms.